Skip to main content

 Raptor Research Center

-Established in 1987, the Raptor Research Center (RRC) supports graduate education for the unique Master of Science in Raptor Biology at Boise State University, conducts research about birds of prey (raptors) and the habitats in which they occur, offers international student research experiences (IRES) and research experiences for undergraduates (REU), and provides technical assistance to researchers.
+Established in 1987, the Raptor Research Center (RRC) supports graduate education for the unique Master of Science in Raptor Biology at Boise State University, conducts research about birds of prey (raptors) and their habitats, offers international student research experiences (IRES) and research experiences for undergraduates (REU), and provides technical assistance to researchers.

 Collage of photos showing raptors in action, raptor habitats, and students handling raptors in the field while working on raptor research